10 Sustainable alternatives to bubble wrap

 Most wool packaging companies (like Woola—that’s us!) use leftover or waste wool that would otherwise be burned or discarded.

-At Woola, we use ethically sourced, low-grade leftover wool from free-to-graze sheep on farmlands (not factory farms) made following a low-waste production process.
+At Woola, we use ethically sourced, low-grade leftover wool from free-to-graze sheep on farmlands (not factory farms), made following a low-waste production process.

 Our most popular products are Wool Envelopes, a great alternative to plastic bubble mailers.

-There are a few other companies making packaging out of wool, such as WoolCool and Puffin Packaging—but these are focused on thermal insulation for pharmaceuticals and food, rather than offering an alternative to bubble wrap.
+There are a few other companies making packaging out of wool, such as WoolCool and Puffin Packaging, but these are focused on thermal insulation for pharmaceuticals and food, rather than offering an alternative to bubble wrap.

-Wool packaging is durable, reusable, and—unlike plastic bubble wrap—super easy to recycle.
+Wool packaging is durable, reusable, and — unlike plastic bubble wrap — super easy to recycle.
 In fact, unless the packaging has been processed with additives, wool is compostable and biodegradable, releasing valuable nitrates back into the soil.

-Estonian department store Kaubamaja found customers were really delighted to receive orders in Woola packaging.
-Many raved about it, saying, “The contents of the packaging are nice, but the packaging itself is even nicer.”
+Estonian department store Kaubamaja found that customers were delighted to receive orders in Woola packaging.
+Many raved about it, saying,

-2. Paper alternatives to bubble wrap
+Paper alternatives to bubble wrap

 Paper is totally biodegradable and much easier to recycle than its plastic counterparts.

-With the addition strict forest protection laws in many countries like Canada and well-established certifications like FSC, paper packaging is certainly a sustainable option to use instead of bubble wrap.
+With the addition of strict forest protection laws in countries like Canada and well-established certifications like FSC, paper packaging is certainly a sustainable option to use instead of bubble wrap.
 Below, we’ve rounded up some paper-based bubble wrap alternatives.

-a.
-Air-filled paper cushions
+2. Air-filled paper cushions

 While bubble wrap is great for covering individual items, air-filled paper cushions make for effective void filling.
 Add this to a box of shipment items for maximum shock absorption.